Shindanaide/dotfiles/README.md

-# dotfiles
+# AutoLinux
-Collection of config files used in my Manjaro setup
+ This repository contains:
+- .dotfiles
+- Collection of scripts/configs randomly taken from the web.
+- Love for Linux
+- Automation scripts for lazy people